The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   shoutOut();
   console.log(`The best designer in the room is ${theCreator}`.);
   ```
-  The code los Peter, rather than Devonte.
+  The code logs Peter, rather than Devonte.
+This is because the variable theCreator is local, so it is used.
 On line 99, the function is called
-  and changes the value of theCreator because it is logged to the console.
+  and changes the value of theCreator because it is logged to the console, and theCreator is has a global scope outside of the function shoutOut.
-  Usually we cannot redeclare a variable with let but theCreator is global and at the top of out code.
-  In addition there is no keyword was reassigning this variable within the function, it simply runs,reassigns, and logs the ouput.

 11. **What does the following code log?
 Why?**
   ```javascript